Back to All Events

 The Portland Assembly Center is made possible by The Japanese American Museum of Oregon, the Vanport Mosaic, Metro Placemaking, and the Regional Arts and Culture Council.

-The Portland Assembly Center Project is part of the festival’s culminating event:
+The Portland Assembly Center Project is part of the annual DAY OF REMEMBRANCE

 Altar, pop-up exhibits, tours, screenings, performances, and activations on the Indigenous land where Vanport once stood and Japanese Americans were unjustly incarcerated.